National Prosecuting Authority: Specialised Commercial Crime

 The Specialised Commercial Crime Unit (SCCU) was established to prosecute serious economic offences such as fraud.
 Some of its cases are also high-profile – for example, it is currently investigating fraud at Steinhoff and VBS Mutual Bank.
 In 2012, there was a scandal when SCCU head Lawrence Mrwebi unlawfully dropped fraud and corruption charges that SCCU prosecutors had been pursuing against Richard Mdluli, the former head of the police's Crime Intelligence Division.

 Asset Forfeiture

 The Asset Forfeiture Unit (AFU) was established in May 1999, to give effect to certain provisions in the Prevention of Organised Crime Act which allow for the criminal or civil seizure (and subsequent forfeiture to the state) of assets belonging to perpetrators of crime.
 Once forfeited, these assets are realised and are utilised to compensate the victims of crime and/or are ploughed back into law enforcement.

 Sexual Offences and Community Affairs

 The Sexual Offences and Community Affairs (SOCA) unit was established in October 1999 to combat gender-based violence against women and children.
 SOCA comprises the Sexual Offences Section; the Domestic Violence Section; the Maintenance Section; and the Child Justice Section.
+It also coordinates the network of Thuthuzela Care Centres (TCCs), which employ a multi-disciplinary approach to deal with victims of rape in South Africa.
+As of September 2022, there were 58 TCCs.